 Darwin in Cambridge Museum

 A prominent scientific mind from the University of Cambridge was Charles Darwin.
 With his remarkable findings within natural history and his theory of natural selection, he has had significant influence on academic Cambridge.
-Today, a real Darwin section can be found in the Cambridge Sedgewick Museum of Earth Sciences.
+Today, a real Darwin section can be found in the Cambridge Sedgewick Museum of Earth Sciences, located in one of the streets between some of the most prestigious colleges in England.
 Here you can dedicate an afternoon to an amazing collection of fossils as well as Darwin’s striking findings.

 Myriads of punts lie in the water beneath Silver Street and in front of the naturalist, geologist and biologist Charles Darwin’s family’s former home in Newnham Grange with the adjacent Old Granary.
 The Darwin family previously owned the land here.
 In 1964 Darwin College was founded in the building named after his son, George Darwin, who owned part of the property that the college now occupies.
 Darwin College was Cambridge University’s first wholly graduate college and the first college to have both men and women as students.